SFPC/BeginningCodersBootcamp/02/readme.md

 ## new sketch 04: "random"

-- draw a circle with random size (to prevent flicker, see why we have to store the variable?)
+- draw a circle inside draw() with random position or size (see why we have to store the variable?)

 - introduction to ofApp.h to store class-wide variables. use setup() to initialize them.
 - introduce `cout` to peek inside of variables.